cisagov/ScubaGear/baselines/powerplatform.md

 # Baseline

-Baselines in this section are for administrative controls that apply to all Power Platform applications at the Power Platform tenant and environment level.
-Additional Power Platform security settings would be implemented at the app level, connector level, or Dataverse table level.
+Baselines in this section are for administrative controls that apply to all Power Platform applications at either the Power Platform tenant or environment level.
+Additional Power Platform security settings can be implemented at the app level, connector level, or Dataverse table level.
 Refer to Microsoft documentation for those additional controls.